What Does it Take to Be a Choreographer?

 - Dance Choreographer

 In the United States, there were 6,900 jobs for Choreographer in 2016.
 New jobs are being produced at a rate of 2.9% which is below the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Choreographer by 2026.
-There will be an estimated 900 positions for Choreographer per year.
+The BLS estimates 900 yearly job openings in this field.

 The states with the most job growth for Choreographer are Nevada, Georgia, and Washington.
 Watch out if you plan on working in Kansas, Connecticut, or Wyoming.
 These states have the worst job growth for this type of profession.